Last Updated on October 5, 2022 by Jim Ferri

 By Jim Ferri

-There are some great small museums scattered all over the U.S., many not in large cities.
+Undeniably, there are some undenialbly great small museums scattered all over the U.S., many not in large cities.

 According to data from the Institute of Museum and Library Services, there are an incredible 35,000 of them.
 To put that in perspective, that’s more than all of the Starbucks and McDonald’s combined – about 10,000 more.